Dodon (farm): Legacy

-Dodon is still home to the ninth generation of Steuarts today, who continue to farm, and to breed and train horses, as well as grow grapes and make wine.
+Dodon is home to the ninth generation of Steuarts today, who continue to farm, and to breed and train horses, as well as grow grapes and make wine.
 The Annapolis Subscription Plate has also been revived in recent years.
 Parts of the original house still remain, though most was destroyed in a fire c1950.

 Dodon is not far from the expanding suburbs of Annapolis, and the remaining land has now been put into preservation through the Maryland Agricultural Land Preservation Foundation, in order to prevent future development.

 A family graveyard, marked by a small obelisk listing the names of Steuart kin resting there, sits in a grove of trees on one of the high spots of the property.

 The name Dodon is said to come from the French, "Dieu Donne" meaning "Gift of God."
 It may also be a derivative of the Greek, Dodona - a prehistoric oracle in Greece dedicated to Zeus and the "mother goddess," Dione.